Personal Independence Payment (PIP)

-Personal Independence Payment is gradually replacing the Disability Living Allowance.
+Personal Independence Payment is gradually replacing Disability Living Allowance for adults.

 Am I eligible for Personal Independence Payment?

-Personal Independence Payment is for people of working age, aged 16 to 64, who have an illness or disability which effects their daily living and/or mobility.
+Personal Independence Payment is for adults aged 16 to pension age, who have an illness or disability which effects their daily living and/or mobility.
 Eligibility is assessed as follow: